-Luckily for you, we’ve lined up five of the best car guard that protect your pooch and your car’s interior on our list.
+Luckily for you, we’ve lined up five of the best car dog guards that protects your pooch and your car’s interior on our list.

 Is it law to have a dog guard in a car?

-Section 57 of the Highway Code states that animals travelling in a vehicle should be suitably restrained either by a well-fitting harness, doggie seat belt, cage or dog barrier. so its up to you which you choose, but customers wanting a secure area that still allows your pup to move around and take in the views often opt for quality pet guards
+Section 57 of the Highway Code states that animals travelling in a vehicle should be suitably restrained either by a well-fitting harness, cage or dog barrier.
+Find out if dogs need seat belts in cars or whether they can be left to move about as they please.
+So it is up to you which you choose, but customers wanting a secure area that still allows your pup to move around and take in the views often opt for quality pet guards

 The Last Word

-It’s safe to say that if you want to keep your pet safe in your car, you’re going to need some form of barrier or guard.
+It’s safe to say that if you want to keep your pet safe in your car, you’re going to need some form of pet car dog guard.
 Whether you opt for a rosewood dog car guard or something a little simpler, make sure to invest in an option that will keep Fido happy.

-Our personal recommendation would be the Heavy Duty Pet Guard.
+Our personal recommendation for dog lovers would be the Heavy Duty Pet Guard.
 It offers great value for money and is ideal for any sized canine; Travall products are great options for certain models like SUVs and a great wire mesh alternative at a great price is the Pawhut option.

 It’s important to remember never to leave your dog unattended in your car on a hot day, even with the air conditioning on.
 Always make sure Fido has plenty to drink on long journeys and frequently stop for toilet breaks.